 You must complete BOTH a Master Promissory Note and a Entrance Counseling at https://www.studentaid.gov

 All financial aid, with the exception of work study funds (funds MUST be earned), will be credited to your billing account in two equal disbursements: fall and spring.
-Once your charges have been paid (tuition, fees, room and board), any additional funds will be refunded to you to help pay for off-campus living costs, books, or personal expenses.
+Once your charges have been paid (tuition, fees, food and housing), any additional funds will be refunded to you to help pay for off-campus living costs, books, or personal expenses.
 Please enroll in the direct deposit option on your myUB portal to have funds deposited into your bank account.
 If a direct deposit is not completed, a refund check will be mailed to the student.

 You can specify on your signed returned award letter that you would need summer aid or email firstname.lastname@example.org for further information.